 - The Windows "clipboard" is a term used to describe the temporary storage space in memory where an item is placed when you copy or cut.
 When you paste, the item is transferred to the program you're working in.
 If you copy something else, the old item is replaced with the new.
 You can't manipulate the clipboard directly; it's only used for copy and paste operations.

-- If you have windows Vista, you can capture screen shots much more easily using the Snipping Tool included with Vista.
+- If you have windows Vista or later (Windows 7, Windows 8, etc.), you can capture screen shots much more easily using the Snipping Tool included with these versions of Windows.